umn-ansible/rhel9_ansible_info/using_ansible.markdown

 ---
 layout: page
-title: Using RHEl9 and Ansible
+title: Using RHEL9 and Ansible
 permalink: /using_ansible_and_rhel9
 ---

-# Using RHEL9 and Ansible

 Basic operations: